 In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals to honor Kate Goldstein’s legacy of leadership, innovation, and ingenuity.

-Kate Goldstein passed away in India at the age of 28 in 2014.
-Kate was a PhD student at the MIT Building Technology department and a NESEA board and lifetime member.
-Kate was a brilliant, inspiring, and caring individual, who served as an example of how we want our organization to support emerging professionals.
+Kate passed away in India at the age of 28 in 2014.
+She was a Building Technology PhD student at MIT and a NESEA board and lifetime member.
+Kate was an engaged and caring individual who served as an example of how we want our organization to support emerging professionals.

-To date, the Kate Fund has raised almost $55,000 to honor Kate’s legacy of support for the next generation of sustainable/renewable energy professionals.
-Donations to the Kate Fund are always welcome.
+To date, the Kate Fund has raised over $60,000 to provide support for the next generation of leaders in sustainable building and renewable energy.

 Donate to the Kate Fund

 In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals in Sustainable Energy to honor Kate's legacy of leadership, innovation, and ingenuity.